cyberspacecpa/gcdproject/README.md

 * Combine Subject, Activity, and Variables **(Reqirement 1)**

-    + cbind, not Merge, was used to combined the Subject, Activity, and Variables
+    + cbind, not Merge, is used to combined the Subject, Activity, and Variables

 ###----- Process